Michigan Law OUTlaws

 Preamble

-Outlaws offers the following Constitution in order to strengthen our law school student organization.
-As an organization for LGBTQ law students, our core mission is to empower queer[1] students at the University of Michigan Law School.
+OUTlaws offers the following Constitution in order to strengthen our law school student organization.
+As an organization for LGBTQ law students, our core mission is to empower queer1 students at the University of Michigan Law School.

 With this Constitution we hereby reaffirm our mission of diversity and inclusivity.
-Outlaws is not an organization for a select few.
-Outlaws must ensure gender non–conforming individuals, people of color, trans* people, women, and others marginalized within LGBTQ spaces feel welcome within our community.
-We must ensure that our queer peers have equitable access to the resources Outlaws has to offer.
+OUTlaws is not an organization for a select few.
+OUTlaws must ensure gender non–conforming individuals, people of color, transgender people, women, and others marginalized within LGBTQ spaces feel welcome within our community.
+We must ensure that our queer peers have equitable access to the resources OUTlaws has to offer.
 We acknowledge a history where queer transwomen of color, especially Black transwomen, sparked the modern LGBTQ rights movement, that paved the way for our founding as an organization in 1981, and amounted to the successes we enjoy today.
 We look back to that history as we continue to advocate for queer students at the University of Michigan Law School.

 ARTICLE 1 — OBJECTIVES